whoisem/google-homepage/README.md

 # google-homepage
-A test project to learn html css with The Odin Project
+A test project to learn html css with The Odin Project.